ABOUT

 I have spent years studying the art of electronics to gain an understanding of the tools I use and how I might manipulate them to achieve the best sound possible.

-In large scale audio equipment manufacturing, considerations have to be made based on a broad scope of situations engineers might encounter.
+In large scale audio equipment manufacturing, considerations have to be made based on a broad scope of scenarios engineers might encounter.
 Due to this, sacrifices are made in the electronic design that can cause the sound to become muffled or constrained.
-Since I understand how exactly my equipment will be used, I am able to avoid these shortcomings thus opening the sound significantly.
+Since I understand how exactly my equipment will be used, the circuits in my equipment have been modified to bypass these shortcomings, improving the sound significantly.

-The effect is similar to removing layers of film between you and a sound source.
-Every time a layer is removed you experience a heightened level of detail and realism.
+The effect is similar to imagining there are several layers of fabric between you and an instrument or speaker.
+Every time a layer is removed, you experience a heightened level of detail and realism.